romanejaquez/responsive-ui-flutter-workshop/step_07/instructions.md

 // Structure inside the FlutterAirSideBar widget:

-// TODO: wrap the Column widget inside the following
+// TODO: Step #9 - wrap the Column widget inside the following
 // structure, as in the FlutterAirWelcome widget Expanded(
   child: LayoutBuilder(
     builder: (context, constraints) {
       return SingleChildScrollView(